The Definitive Guide to E-commerce SEO

 When creating a site, pay close attention to user convenience.
 By building a user and search engine-friendly platform, you will receive rewards in the form of conversions and high positions in the SERP – it will be easier for robots to navigate site levels and find relevant content.

 The closer the page is to the main page, the more weight it has for search engines.
 If your site has four or more levels of page nesting, Google may consider them unimportant for indexing or even not find them.

 Don’t create a complicated site architecture like this:

 A clear architecture will help the site appear in SERP right away with links to categories within the store.

 The main question is how do you achieve this?

+Do not complicate navigation.
 The site will benefit from both you and the customers if no more than three clicks separate the main page from any other product.
 This practice helps to reduce the failure rate, caused by inconvenient and overloaded navigation.
+Analyze customer behavior.
+Conversion pages deserve special attention: product cards, shopping cart, wishlist, subscription page should always be quickly accessible.
+The breadcrumb system and internal linking between pages will also help to make navigation on the site more convenient.
 With good site architecture, you can simplify Google’s page crawl and get grateful customers.